Imagine an exploitative fishery...

 Sea cucumbers were harvested from the ocean shallows by divers breathing compressed air.
 Divers said they could harvest up to 500 sea cucumbers per day, although this would be only in areas of relative abundance and with good visibility in calm waters where the support boats could enter -- conditions which were relatively limited, in the Bolivar Channel.
 Harvested sea cucumbers spoil easily, so must be processed shortly after collection.
 Hence, the use of fast boats to expedite processing soon after harvest.

-Sea cucumbers cooling.
-Cooked sea cucumbers are scooped into crates, allowed to drain and cool.
+cucumbers are scooped into crates, allowed to drain and

 Some "pepineros" cut mangroves to stoke their cooking fires, removing potential nesting sites for the rare Galapagos mangrove finch.
 Others brought wood from elsewhere to cook the sea cucumbers, raising the threat of introducing wood-infesting insects to remote areas of Galapagos National Park.